pj8912/merge-for-shorts/README.md

 This project is licensed under the Apache License Version 2.0.

 # Contribution

- The goal of this app is to automate the process of making vertical shorts videos of certain kind  Contributions are always welcome, no matter how large or small.
+ The goal of this app is to automate the process of making vertical `shorts` videos of a certain kind.
+Contributions are always welcome, no matter how large or small.
 Pull requests are always welcome, and I'll do my best to do reviews as fast as I can.

 In the case of a bug report, bugfix or a suggestions, please feel very free to open an issue too.